Rohit-raj96/chatbot_rohit/README.md

 # Hi there!
-Welcome to my RAG Chatbot Project
+Welcome to my Smarat Chatbot Project

 Hey!
 I'm Rohit Garg, a fresher developer, and this is my chatbot project that I built using some really cool AI technology.
 It's basically a smart chatbot that can read documents and answer questions about them!